November 16, 2024

 3. Anthony Di Iorio: Anthony Di Iorio was an early supporter and financier of Ethereum.
 He provided much of the initial funding for the project and played a crucial role in its early development.

-4. Joseph Lubin: Joseph Lubin was involved in Ethereum’s creation and later founded ConsenSys, a blockchain technology company that builds applications on the Ethereum platform.
+4. Joseph Lubin: Joseph Lubin was involved in Ethereum’s creation and later founded ConsenSys, a company that builds applications on the Ethereum platform.
 Lubin was instrumental in the business development and growth of the Ethereum ecosystem.

 5. Mihai Alisie: Mihai Alisie co-founded Bitcoin Magazine with Vitalik Buterin and played a significant role in Ethereum’s early days, helping to establish its legal and financial structures.